Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Medical Sciences

 James is currently involved in a range of research projects including collaborations with scientists, clinicians and engineers working in academia and industry.
-He is a member of the Editorial Board for the Journal of Biomaterials Applications and is part of the Executive Committee of the Tissue and Cell Engineering Society.
+He is a member of the Editorial Board for the Journal of Biomaterials Applications, part of the Executive Committee of the Tissue and Cell Engineering Society and a Board Member for the European Society for the Study of Peripheral Nerve Repair and Regeneration.

 Nervous system tissue engineering

 The Phillips lab uses tissue engineering principles to model and to repair the nervous system.

 The group specialises in building artificial neural tissues by growing nervous system cells in a 3-dimensional environment.
 These engineered neural tissues can be adapted using specific cells, extracellular matrix, chemical signals and biomechanical cues in order to provide laboratory models for neuroscience research, or implantable grafts for use in regenerative medicine.

 1. Nervous system models